budulinek/arduino-modbus-rtu-tcp-gateway/README.md

 # Modbus RTU ⇒ Modbus TCP/UDP Gateway
 Arduino-based Modbus RTU to Modbus TCP/UDP gateway with web interface.
-Allows you to connect Modbus RTU slaves (such as sensors, energy meters, HVAC devices) to Modbus TCP/UDP masters (such as home automation systems).
-You can adjust settings through web interface.
+Build your own Modbus gateway from off-the-shelf components (Arduino + ethernet shield + TTL to RS485 module).
+The gateway allows you to connect Modbus RTU slaves (sensors, energy meters, HVAC devices, etc.) to Modbus TCP/UDP masters (such as home automation systems).
+Once you have your Modbus gateway up and running, you can adjust its settings through web interface.

 * [What is it good for?](#what-is-it-good-for)
 * [Technical specifications](#technical-specifications)